ldsec/medco/scripts/network-profile-tool/README.md

-# Enhanced Network Profile Generation Tool
+# Network Profile Generation Tool

 The provided scripts can be used to generate a MedCo deployment and configuration profile for use over network for test or production scenarios.
 It is composed of the following steps that must be done from all participating nodes: